agural/Photuris/README.md

 #### Download using a programmer
 1. `cd` to the `Photuris` directory.
 1. Modify `src/photuris.ino` to whatever you want the flashlight to do.
+1. Connect the flashlight to your computer:
+    1. Connect the USBasp to your computer.
-1. Connect the flashlight to the USBasp including the `reset` pin.
+    1. Connect the USBasp to the ISP-μUSB adapter to the flashlight.
+    1. Connect the reset wire to the flashlight.
 1. Run:

 <pre>